Collins highlights ‘Maine success story’

 It is, she said, exactly the kind of company she and others envisioned when they began work on redeveloping the former Brunswick Naval Air Station.

-Collins is running against Freeport native Sara Gideon for re-election this year, and said her seniority made the difference in helping companies like STARC and bringing the Defense Authorization Act forward.
+Collins is running against Freeport’s Sara Gideon for re-election this year, and said her seniority made the difference in helping companies like STARC and bringing the Defense Authorization Act forward.

 But there’s more work to be done to keep bringing businesses in, she said, like favorable tax policies.

-Note: This story has been updated to correct Gideon’s Freeport residency.